Elliptic butterflies: Reduction

 \section{Reduction}

 Under the hypotheses at the beginning of Section~\ref{sec:ebfu} and assuming that the base field $\KK$ has odd characteristic, we let $b$ be a point on $E$ defined over a separable closure $\Ks$ of $\KK$.
-We assume that $db\not =0$.
+We assume that $db\not =O$.
 We call $B$ the coset of $b$ under the action of $\gt$.
-So

-We assume that $B$ is left invariant by the absolute Galois group of $\KK$.
+So We assume that $B$ is left invariant by the absolute Galois group of $\KK$.
+This is equivalent to the image of $b$ by the isogeny with kernel $\gt$ being $\KK$-rational.
 For every $l$ in $\ZZ/d\ZZ$ we denote by $x_l$ the function defined by We assume that we are given scalars $(F_l)_{l\in \ZZ/d\ZZ}$ in $\KK$ and we consider the function

 We are interested in such functions because they form a $t$-invariant supplementary subspace to $\cL (\gt)$ in $\cL (2\gt)$.
 Given such a function $F$ there exists a unique function